jimkang/static-web-archive-on-git/README.md

 A module that maintains a static web archive that you can add to piece by piece.
 For image bots in particular.

+Requires a version of Node that supports ES 6.

 Installation
 ------------